 Rowell Auctions, Inc.

-Online Only Auctions, Commercial Real Estate
+Online Only Auctions, Residential Real Estate, Land, General & Estate

 FAQ is intended to be a general guide to the online auction process and are subject to change.
 Please see full Terms and Conditions for the auction event you are participating in for the agreed upon terms for that auction event.

 Only registered bidders can participate in our online auctions.

 How do online auctions work?

 Online auctions work just like live auctions only the bidding is done from your computer.
 Your simply register and place bids on items your wish to purchase.

 How do I get my bidding username to bid?

 You must create an online username and password to use when bidding here.
 Use this username and password when bidding on Rowell Auctions, Inc. and other MarkNet Alliance member’s auction websites.

 Select the auction you would like view.
 When the bidding for the auction is open you will have the opportunity to enter Your Bid or your Maximum Bid for each item.
 Enter your bidding number and password at the bottom of the screen to submit the bid(s).